ts-cli

 ts-cli init protocol .

-Each template uses 1 to 3 artifact configurations,
+Each template uses up to 3 of the following artifact configurations;

 consisting of the following fields: